gabrielflorit/script-8.github.io/README.md

 # script-8

 ## TODO
-- maybe think of not having the title all the time, or perhaps we just need to think of a link style, because right now everything seems to be / not be a link?

 - save to gist (MOST IMPORTANT)
   - if it's mine, save a new revision
   - if it's not mine, fork and save